 The Paper and Board Industry Advisory Committee

-Formed in 1979, the Paper and Board Industry Advisory Committee (PABIAC) is the tripartite strategic health and safety delivery partnership for the paper, board and recovered paper industries.
+Formed in 1979, the Paper and Board Industry Advisory Committee (PABIAC) is the tripartite strategic health and safety delivery partnership for the paper, board and

 The partnership is HSE, employers and Trade Unions.